SharedCode/sop/README.md

 # Sop

-Scalable Object Persistence (SOP) Framework
+Scaleable Object Persistence (SOP) Framework

 SOP Version 1(beta) is an in-memory implementation.
 It was created in order to model the structural bits of SOP and allowed us to author the same M-Way Trie algorithm that will work irrespective of backend, be it in-memory or others, such as that geared for V2.